EkuboProtocol/governance/README.md

 Simple contracts for governance on Starknet.

+## Bug bounty

+These contracts are currently subject to up to a $10,000 USD bug bounty, subject to the terms defined [here](./BUG-BOUNTY.md).

 ## Components

 Each component of the governance contracts in this repository may be used independently.